RoyalPineapple/ledfx-airplay-docker/README.md

 This setup uses a PulseAudio socket to route audio between containers:

-1. LedFx container runs PulseAudio in server mode
+1. LedFX container runs PulseAudio in server mode
 2. Creates socket at `./pulse/pulseaudio.socket`
 3. Shairport-Sync connects as Pulse client via this socket
-4. LedFx reads from the Pulse monitor source (`auto_null.monitor`)
+4. LedFX reads from the Pulse monitor source (`auto_null.monitor`)

 **Benefits:**
 - No ALSA loopback configuration needed